WishfulVT/OfflineTagger/README.md

 ```
 git clone https://github.com/WishfulVT/OfflineTagger
 ```
+NEW: As of version 1.1, you additionally need to **install required modules** by calling `pip install -r requirements.txt`.

-Once you have the file, run it from within the command-line with `python manual_tagger.py`, or just launch Python's IDLE if you're a light mode enthusiast ~~like me~~.
+Once you have the file, run it from within the command-line with `py manual_tagger.py`, or just launch Python's IDLE if you're a light mode enthusiast ~~like me~~.

 The manual_tagger.py file was written and tested in Python 3.10, but should be compatible with Python 3.7 and up.